nicolocarpignoli/iot-protocol-jtesting/README.md

 ## Usage

 Just configure classes with your ip address and port number and launch the main classes.
-After that you can copy and paste your data in 'rlog.txt' file for packet reception times and 'slog.txt' for sending times.
+After that you can copy and paste your data in `rlog.txt`  file for packet reception times and `slog.txt`  for sending times.
 Then just run the parser class to get the calculated final results of tests.

 ## Contributing